 When formulating a conceptual model, an essential option is to calibrate as many parameters as the available information can support.
-Results from previous research suggest that, in the case of hydrological modelling, up to five or six parameters can be identified from a time series of observed series (i.e. streamflow), using a traditional curve-fitting procedure (e.g. Wagener et al., 2001).
+Results from previous research suggest that, in case of hydrological modeling, up to five or six parameters can be identified from a timeseries of observed series (i.e., streamflow), using a traditional curve-fitting procedure (e.g., Wagener et al., 2001).

-This principle of parsimony was applied by taking into account the available hydrological data of the watershed.
+This principle of parsimony was applied by taking into account the available hydrologic data of the watershed.
 This consists of daily discharge measurements at the basin outlet (Karditsa tunnel), semi-monthly discharge measurements at the main karstic springs and non-systematic level observations at a relatively small number of wells, mostly located in the plain areas of the watershed.
-Except for the discharge record at the outlet, which is the longest one in Greece-measurements exist from the beginning of the 20th century-the rest of the data were systematically available for a much shorter period, i.e. 1984-1994.
-Nevertheless, this period can be assumed representative of the hydrological regime of the basin, because it contains both high- and low-flow periods, including the severe drought mentioned before.
-Moreover, within this period the water supply boreholes at Vassilika-Parori were drilled and operated intensively, by a rate of 50 hm3 year-1.
+Except for the discharge record at the outlet, which is the longest one in Greece - measurements exist from the beginning of the 20th century -, the rest of data was systematically available for a much shorter period, i.e. 1984-1994.
+Nevertheless, this period can be assumed representative of the hydrologic regime of the basin, because it contains both high- and low-flow periods, including the severe drought mentioned before.
+Moreover, within this period the water supply boreholes at Vassilika-Parori were drilled and operated intensively, by a rate of 50 hm3/year.

 The simulation model structure was constructed based on the physical characteristics of the watershed and its underlying aquifer.
-Specifically, for the simulation of the surface hydrological processes, the watershed was divided in two hydrological response units (HRUs).
-This discretization is in accordance with the catchment terrain and geological properties; the first HRU (shaded area of Fig. 5) has an area of 649 km2 that corresponds to the karstic, mountainous part of the basin, whereas the second one (white area of Fig. 5), has an area of 1339 km2 that corresponds to the alluvial plains of the basin.
-The total number of parameters is nine, namely the four parameters of each soil moisture reservoir (K_1 , K_2 , λ , μ) and the upper bound ε , assumed common for the two HRUs.
+Specifically, for the simulation of the surface hydrological processes, the watershed was divided in two hydrologic response units (HRUs).
+This discretization is in accordance with the catchment terrain and geological properties; the first HRU (shaded area of Figure 5) has an area of 649 km2 that corresponds to the karstic, mountainous part of the basin, whereas the second one (white area of Figure 5), has an area of 1339 km2 that corresponds to the basin's alluvial plains.
+The total number of parameters is 9, namely the four parameters of each soil moisture reservoir (K_1, K_2, λ, μ) and the upper bound ε , assumed common for the two HRUs.